The

 As the name Lakeview suggests, this neighborhood lies along Lake Michigan.
 Lincoln Park sits to the south, Roscoe Village to the west and Uptown to the north.

-• Wrigley Field.
-Lakeview famously hosts the home of the Chicago Cubs at Wrigley Field.
-We at Giordano’s love attending Cubs games so much, we moved into Wrigley Field.
-Nothing tops a deep dish at a Cubs game — we also sell individual thin crust or deep dish slices.
+• Wrigley Field: Lakeview famously hosts the home of the Chicago Cubs at Wrigley Field.
+We at Giordano’s love attending Cubs games so much that we moved into Wrigley Field.
+Nothing tops a deep-dish pizza at a Cubs game — we also sell individual thin crust or deep-dish slices.

 Demographics